JamesSkemp/words/content/post/review-the-grand-design.md

 +++
-title = "Review: The Grand Design" summary = "Review of The Grand Design, written by Stephen Hawking and Leonard Mlodinow." draft = false comments = true date = "2010-09-16T08:27:00-05:00"
+title = "Review: The Grand Design" description = "Review of The Grand Design, written by Stephen Hawking and Leonard Mlodinow." draft = false comments = true date = "2010-09-16T08:27:00-05:00"